 Meet the team

 Galaxy Explorer development team

-We learned the building the right team is one of the most important investments we could make.
-We decided to organize similarly to a game studio for those of you familiar with that development model.
-We chose to have eleven core team members to control scope, since we had a fixed timeframe (create something cool before Build on March 30, 2016).
+We learned that building the right team is one of the most important investments we could make and decided to organize similarly to a game studio for those of you familiar with that development model.
+We chose to have 11 core team members to control scope, since we had a fixed timeframe (create something cool before Build on March 30, 2016).